Available 24/7 | 0800 088 4170

 What are common types of damp issues in homes?
 Complete Guide

 If you are asking, “what are common types of damp issues in homes?”, you are likely dealing with one of the four primary categories listed below.
 Understanding the differences is vital for choosing the correct restoration path.
+For structural drying and remedial works to be successful understanding the type of damp is a must.

 Skip to: